Online Payday Advance Loans Under Siege in Alabama

-As revised by the House, payday lenders would be allowed to charge a fee of up to 15 percent, which is 2.5 percent less than the current cap.
+As revised by the House, online payday advance lenders would be allowed to charge a fee of up to 15 percent, which is 2.5 percent less than the current cap.
 Loans must have terms of 28 to 45 days; current regulations call for terms of 10 days to one month.
 According to AL.com, the version of the bill that passed the Senate called for a cap of 7 percent monthly on the amount borrowed, and payday lenders would have had to allow a minimum of six months for borrowers to pay off the loan in installments.

 New Bill Builds on Existing Mandatory Database

 The proposed bill leaves the requirements for a customer database intact.
-According to the Birmingham Business Journal, Alabama law already limited borrowers to a maximum of $500 in payday loans whether in the form of one loan or multiple loans, but payday lenders had no method of verifying information.
-The State Banking Department proposed the creation of a database to monitor payday loans, receiving legislative approval for funding in 2013.
+According to the Birmingham Business Journal, Alabama law already limited borrowers to a maximum of $500 in online payday advance loans whether in the form of one loan or multiple loans, but payday lenders had no method of verifying information.
+The State Banking Department proposed the creation of a database to monitor online payday advance loans, receiving legislative approval for funding in 2013.
 Almost immediately, payday lenders sued to prevent the department from moving ahead with the database.
 After losing an appeal, the matter went to the Supreme Court of Alabama; in April 2015, the justices ruled that the department had the right to establish the database.

 The database, which was established in August 2015, has provided some interesting statistics.
-Between its implementation and March 2016, more than 1.3 million payday loans were issued to approximately 208,000 unique borrowers.
+Between its implementation and March 2016, more than 1.3 million online payday advance loans were issued to approximately 208,000 unique borrowers.
 During this time, loans averaged $322, and the average term was less than 20 days.
 Based on the information provided by the database, committee members drafting the revised bill felt that establishing 28 days as the minimum loan term offered people who use payday loans a better chance to repay the loan without having to roll it over.

 Obama Urged Payday Loan Regulations in Alabama